kaixuanDeng95/Computational_CRISPR_Strategy/README.md

 ### How to Use
 ```
 Firstly,the Python script kmer.py should be used to get a feature file with a FASTA format input file.
-Then the trained RF model which is stored in Rdata file "RF.model.Rdata" can be used to predict the Z_scores of the query sequences.
+Then the trained RF model that is stored in the Rdata file of "RF.model.Rdata" can be used to predict the Z_scores of the query sequences.
 ```
 ### Demonstration
 A FASTA file with two DNA sequences is used for demonstrations.The FASTA file "example.fasta" is tranformed to the feature file of "example_7mer.txt" by the python script of "kmer.py".
 And then the feature file can be put into the trained RF model to obtain their predicted Z_scores.